peterjcaulfield/raiden/README.md

 ```

 `raiden` transforms can also handle generating dynamic values for nested payload props.
 We just need to specify the path to the prop
-using the pipe `|` seperator to delineate the nested object keys.
+using a period '.' seperator to delineate the nested object keys.
 Ex:

 ```
 # ~/.raiden/requests.yml